Comparative and European Public law [Cognomi A-L]

 Exams are organized as follows:

-- Students who attended the course (ie those who participate in at least 2/3 of the classes) will be offered the opportunity to take a written examination (multiple choice as well as open questions).
+- Students who attended the course will be offered the opportunity to take a written examination (multiple choice as well as open questions).
 An oral exam can be taken instead of or in addition to the written test.

 - Students who did not attend the course: oral examination.

 Goals of the exams: